Nickel and Dimed

-In 2019, the book was ranked 13th on The Guardians list of the 100 best books of the 21st century.
+In 2019, the book was ranked 13th on The Guardian's list of the 100 best books of the 21st century.
+In 2024, it was ranked 57th on the New York Times list of the 100 best books of the 21st century.

 Social and economic issues

 Ehrenreich investigates many of the difficulties low wage workers face, including the hidden costs involved in such necessities as shelter (the poor often have to spend much more on daily hotel costs than they would pay to rent an apartment if they could afford the security deposit and first-and-last month fees) and food (e.g., the poor have to buy food that is both more expensive and less healthy than they would if they had access to refrigeration and appliances needed to cook).

 Foremost, Ehrenreich attacks the notion that low-wage jobs require only unskilled labor.
 A journalist with a Ph.D. in cell biology, she found that manual labor required highly demanding feats of stamina, focus, memory, quick thinking, and fast learning.
 Constant and repeated movement creates a risk of repetitive stress injury; pain must often be worked through to hold a job in a market with constant turnover; and the days are filled with degrading and uninteresting tasks (e.g. toilet-cleaning and mopping).
 She also details several individuals in management roles who served mainly to interfere with worker productivity, to force employees to undertake pointless tasks, and to make the entire low-wage work experience even more miserable.
 Additionally, she describes her managers changing her shift schedule from week to week without notifying her.

 Ehrenreich describes personality tests, questionnaires designed to weed out incompatible potential employees, and urine drug tests, increasingly common in the low wage market, arguing that they deter potential applicants and violate liberties while having little tangible positive effect on work performance.
 She also comments that she believes they are a way for an employer to relay to an employee what is expected of them conduct-wise.

 She argues that 'help needed' signs do not necessarily indicate a job opening; more often their purpose is to sustain a pool of applicants in fields that have notorious rapid turnover of employees.
 She also posits that one low-wage job is often not enough to support one person (let alone a family); with inflating housing prices and stagnant wages, this practice increasingly becomes difficult to maintain.
 Many of the workers encountered in the book survive by living with relatives or other persons in the same position, or even in their vehicles.

 Ehrenreich concludes with the argument that all low-wage workers, recipients of government or charitable services like welfare, food, and health care, are not simply living off the generosity of others.
 Instead, she suggests, we live off their generosity:

 The author concludes that someday, low-wage workers will rise up and demand to be treated fairly, and when that day comes everyone will be better off.